 The Grand Jury Report does make recommendations to the legislature, as contemplated under Section 4542.
 For example, the Grand Jury recommends changes to existing criminal and civil statutes of limitations.
 Exhibit F, Report at 7-9 ("Introduction").
-The Grand Jury, however, does not stop with legislative recommendations.
-The Report makes clear that the Grand Jury,
+The Grand Jury, however, does not stop with legislative redaction of Petitioner's name and other identifying information from the Grand Jury Report prior to its filing as a public record under Section 4552(b).